 In addition to his work at Olivet, Dr. Bowling is active in a variety of professional and local community organizations, including membership on the Board of People’s Bank in Kankakee.
 He served for many years as vice chairman of the Riverside Health System Board of Directors and for 10 years as a member of the Board of Trustees of Rush University Medical Center in Chicago.
 He has also served on the boards of United Way and the Kankakee Valley Chamber of Commerce.

-He was selected as Citizen of the Year by the Chamber of Commerce and received the Community Alliance Beacon Award in recognition of service, vision and leadership in the community.
+He was selected as the CASE District V Chief Executive Leader in 2020; the Citizen of the Year by the Chamber of Commerce; and received the Community Alliance Beacon Award in recognition of service, vision and leadership in the community.
 His special community recognition includes Samaritan of the Year by Riverside HealthCare Foundation and Citizen of the Year by the Kankakee Daily Journal.

 Dr. Bowling has authored more than 65 published articles and seven books: A Way With Words, Grace-full Leadership, Packin’ Up and Headin’ Out: Making the Most of Your College Adventure, Making the Climb: What a Novice Climber Learned About Life on Mount Kilimanjaro, Above All Else: 20 Years of Baccalaureate Sermons, ReVision: 13 Strategies to Renew Your Work, Your Organization, and Your Life, and Windows and Mirrors: Exploring the Parables of Jesus.